johngodlee/geosci_linux_intro/geosci_linux_intro_gitbook/process/monitoring.md

 du -sh ~/*
 ```

-The `*` symbol is a special character that returns everything within a given directory.
+The `*` symbol is a special character called a "wildcard" that returns everything within a given directory.
 You can also use `*` to avoid typing out a long file name.
 For instance, imagine I had a file called `really_long_file_name_2017_8_1.txt`, I could view the contents of that file with `cat` simply by typing:

 ```
 cat *2017_8_1.txt